camoo/wp-camoo-sms/README.md

 # WP-CAMOO-SMS Plugin
-A simple and powerful texting plugin for WordPress
+CAMOO SMS A simple and powerful texting plugin for WordPress

-You can add to WordPress, the ability to send SMS, member of SMS newsletter and send to the SMS.
+You can add to WordPress, the ability to send SMS to a group, to a user, to a number or just to members of SMS newsletter.

 To every events in WordPress, you can send sms through this plugin.

 The usage of this plugin is completely free.
 You have to just have a CAMOO account:
-    - [Sign up](https://www.camoo.cm/join) for a free CAMOO SMS account
+* [Sign up](https://www.camoo.cm/join) for a free CAMOO SMS account
-    - Ask CAMOO Team for new access_key for developers
+* Ask CAMOO Team for new access_key for developers

 Very easy Send SMS by PHP code: